 To overcome the “auto-healing” problem for the small but important changes that should not be ignored, tests can always be built in a very specific way, where every sign, every comma has its own assertion.
-The result of this?
-Huge, slow, and challenging to maintain automated tests.
-We can also make tests smaller and increase the number of tests, but if each test requires its own time-consuming setup having hundreds of such tests will lead to the increased time of test execution.
+However, this results in huge, slow, and challenging-to-maintain automated tests.
+We can also make tests smaller and increase the number of tests, but if each of these tests requires its own time-consuming setup, having hundreds of such tests will lead to the increased time of test execution.
 We cannot wait for hours each time we build the software.

 Every big change in the application, like introducing a new element, removing tabs or anything else, will still result in the test updates that should be done manually.
 Of course, QAs will be able to do it faster because re-recording steps is faster than adding code.
 We should remember that it will be faster if QAs use any tool that provides the recording, not only AI-based tools.

-Self-generated tests: improve the test coverage, what about quality?
+Self-generated tests improve test coverage — but what about quality?

 AI-based automation tools can generate tests in different ways.
 Some of them generate tests by collecting information on how real users use the software in production.
 This information can be extracted from logs, clickstream, or both.
 This probably works for software that uses the Business-to-Consumer model, then there are many users that produce a lot of data for ML algorithms.
 In the case of the Business-to-Business model, there are often fewer users and it is harder to collect enough data to train ML models.
 There are also many applications/features that do not have “users”, for example, different reports that are generated as a result of data processing algorithms and calculations.
 There is another big drawback of generating tests in such a way — the application or the feature should be in production, and there should be users, so what about new functionality.
 That said, test generation based on the usage of application can only be used to add missing regression cases.

 Another type of self-generated tests are tests generated by link crawlers.
 These tests check that every link in the app works.
-This is definitely a useful tool, but a working link does necessarily mean it’s the right link, or that its a functioning application.
+While these tests are useful, a working link doesn’t necessarily mean it’s the right link, or that it’s a functioning application.

 Another concerning thing is that marketing materials for these tools claim that using one or another way of autonomous test generation will give you 100% coverage.
-This raises the question of 100% coverage of what and more important do you even need to achieve these mystical 100%.
+This raises the question of 100% coverage of what and more important do you even need to achieve this mystical 100 %.

-The usage of AI and ML in the testing tools is increasing daily.
-Almost every tool claims that there are some AI-powered features that help improve testing.
-The keyword here is “help”.
+Usage of AI and ML testing tools is increasing daily.
+Almost every tool claims some AI-powered features that can help improve testing.
+The key word here, however, is “help”.

-The test recording was introduced a long time ago, but even introducing AI and ML did not make it perfect.
-It is much better than it was, it saves time, but it still requires human intervention, sometimes for simple cases.
+Test recording was introduced a long time ago, but introducing AI and ML hasn’t perfected it.
+These improvements save time, but automated test recording still requires human intervention, sometimes even for simple cases.

-Fully autonomous test generation although sounds cool is not mature enough to leave all your testing in its hands.
-It can be useful to reveal gaps in coverage and easy to find bugs.
-Testing of complex systems cannot be done using only autonomously generated tests.
-These tests will never ask “what if”.
+Fully autonomous test generation, although it sounds cool, is not mature enough that you can leave all your testing in its hands.
+While it can be useful to reveal gaps in coverage and easy-to-find bugs, you still can’t test complex systems using only autonomously generated tests, because these tests will never ask “what if?”

-The AI tools are great in the areas where a lot of information should be collected and quickly processed, like visual testing, video/audio quality, log parsing, collecting real usage information, performance testing.
+AI tools are most effective in areas where a lot of information should be collected and quickly processed, such as visual testing, video/audio quality, log parsing, collecting real usage information, and performance testing.
 Visual testing was not covered much in this article only because it does not fit my particular use case, but there are many success stories across the industry.
 It is impossible for a human to detect any single visual change in UI, so using software is justified and pays off.
 AI in this case helps to find only differences that are perceptible to end-users.
 They do not use simple pixel-to-pixel comparison, but instead, they use a class of AI algorithms called computer vision, that helps to keep signal to noise ratio high.

-To have robust, stable, effective, lightweight, trustworthy, and easy to maintain automated tests, one should not only select the right tool but also invest in test design.
+To achieve robust, stable, effective, lightweight, trustworthy, and easy-to-maintain automated tests, selecting the right tool is not enough — you must also invest in test design.
 Someone still needs to find out what should be tested, when, and how to do it in the most efficient way.
-AI tools’ test designing abilities are very limited, almost non-existent.
+The test design capabilities in today’s AI tools are very limited, almost non-existent.
 Mechanical clicking on everything clickable and extracting test scenarios from logs or clickstream can hardly count as a test design technique.
-AI can automatically generate a lot of tests that can be easily skipped and do not bring any business value or improve quality.
-Running thousands of tests is either time-or resource consuming so it is still QA’s job to find the right balance between increasing coverage and speed of execution.
+With AI, it’s easy to automatically generate many tests that don’t bring any business value or improve quality.
+Because running thousands of tests is either time- or resource-consuming, QA engineers must still identify the right balance between increasing coverage and speed of execution.

 Tests often require complex data setup in software platforms or just large applications and none of the tools I’ve seen have features that help to solve this task.
 Data seeding, maintenance, and cleanup still should be done with some external tools or workarounds.
 I found this task sometimes most challenging when we talk about testing software platforms, solutions, and software that uses a business-to-business model.

-Finally, to have effective automation the software itself should be designed with testing in mind, and no tool will be effective if the application is untestable.
+Finally, to have effective automation, the software itself should be designed with testing in mind.
+No tool will be effective if the application is untestable.

 To summarize, AI-based testing tools in the current state cannot fully replace QAs.
 They can be used in a supporting role and decrease the time spent on mechanical, boring tasks.
 They are great as a supplement to the QA team, to automate time-consuming activities, such as checking that every link in the application is working, or tasks that are impossible for a human, such as spotting every visual difference between current and previous build.
 AI-based tools can be used to collect data about users’ behavior to generate production-like test scenarios.
 They also provide the ability to generate tests from existing test documentation.